Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/selecting.rst

    | Hotkey:   :kbd:`Ctrl-LMB`

-Lasso select is used by drawing a dotted line around the pivot point of the objects, in *Object Mode*.
+Lasso select is used by drawing a dotted line around vertices or the origin of the objects, in *Object Mode*.

-While holding :kbd:`Ctrl` down, you simply have to draw around the pivot point of each object you want to select with :kbd:`LMB`.
+While holding :kbd:`Ctrl` down, you simply have to draw around the points you want to select with :kbd:`LMB`.

 Lasso select adds to the previous selection.
 For deselection, use :kbd:`Ctrl-Shift-LMB`.